f1lmzyic/Synth-CW/README.md

 ## Overview

-This project implements a real-time 4-voice polyphonic music synthesizer on an STM32L432KC platform using FreeRTOS.
-The system handles note input, 22 kHz 8-bit PWM audio generation, OLED updates, and CAN communication using a mix of interrupts and FreeRTOS tasks.
+We implement a polyphonic music synthesizer.
+The system handles multiple note input, using a 22 kHz PWM audio generation.
+It also features hot swappable connecting other keyboards and communication via the CAN bus.

-The design separates time-critical audio work from slower interface and communication tasks.
-This makes the system easier to analyse and helps keep the audio path responsive.
-The synthesiser can be configured during compilation to act as a sender or receiver module, allowing up to 3 keyboards to be stacked via CAN bus.

 ---